kubernetes/website/content/en/docs/reference/config-api/kubelet-config.v1beta1.md

 <code>int32</code>
 </td>
 <td>
-   nodeLeaseDurationSeconds is the duration the Kubelet will set on its corresponding Lease, when the NodeLease feature is enabled.
+   nodeLeaseDurationSeconds is a parameter that is relevant when the NodeLease feature is enabled.
 This feature provides an indicator of node health by having the Kubelet create and periodically renew a lease, named after the node, in the kube-node-lease namespace.
-If the lease expires, the node can be considered unhealthy.
-The lease is currently renewed every 10s, per KEP-0009.
-In the future, the lease renewal interval may be set based on the lease duration.
+The renewal period is one fourth of the `nodeLeaseDurationSeconds`.
+The `duration` field of the lease's status is not important.
 Requires the NodeLease feature gate to be enabled.
+Otherwise the Kubelet indicates its node's health by periodically updating status conditions.
+The kube-controller-manager has a parameter, known on the command line as `--node-monitor-grace-period`, and marks a node unhealthy if the Kubelet does no update for that amount of time.
 Dynamic Kubelet Config (beta): If dynamically updating this field, consider that decreasing the duration may reduce tolerance for issues that temporarily prevent the Kubelet from renewing the lease (e.g. a short-lived network issue).
 Default: 40</td>
 </tr>